 It is well known that sauropod dinosaurs had the longest necks of any terrestrial animals.
 But it is not widely recognised that the lengths of their necks exceeded those of their rivals by a factor of five: 15 m for Supersaurus compared with perhaps 3 m for the largest pterosaurs, 2.4 m for the world-record giraffe, and a little over 2 m for various non-sauropod dinosaurs (see review in Taylor and Wedel 2013).

 These long necks were key among the evolutionary innovations that enabled sauropods to grow so large (Sander et al. 2010, Sander 2013).
-Extreme neck elongation was made possible by a suite of anatomical properties including large absolute size, stable quadrupedal stance, reduced head size, increased number of cervical (neck) vertebrae, elongation of individual cervical vertebrae, an avian-style respiratory system, extensive vertebral pneumaticity and various modifications to muscle attachment points in the neck (Taylor and Wedel 2013), including the ribs of the cervical vertebrae.
+Extreme neck elongation was made possible by a suite of anatomical properties including large absolute size, stable quadrupedal stance, reduced head size, increased number of cervical (neck) vertebrae, elongation of individual cervical vertebrae, an avian-style respiratory system, extensive vertebral pneumaticity, and various modifications to muscle attachment points in the neck (Taylor and Wedel 2013), including the ribs of the cervical vertebrae.

 In this contribution, we survey the occurrence of bifurcated cervical ribs in sauropods, describe several examples in apatosaurines, and speculate on their implications for muscle attachments.